clockworksspheres/ramdisk/src/Docs/DesignThoughts/SystemSpecifics/Windows/setUpForBuilding.md

 ## Set up Chocolatey to run as a User

-AI generated instructions for setting Chocolatey up to be used in a user environment - - [[chocolateyAsUser]] **NOTE** you need Chocolatey for Business to make those instructions work.
+ **NOTE** you need Chocolatey for Business to install chocolatey in a user context work.

-Setting up chocolatey to run as a user will be tested and modified as necessary once we have access to Chocolatey for Business and there is time for someone to go through the document.

 ## Install software required for the project